 If you're like many people, you'll find it confusing that the word cannelloni sounds so much like the word cannellini ("can-uh-LEE-nee"), which is a type of white bean that's very popular in southern Italian cooking and is similar to navy beans or great northern beans.

 Moreover, there's an Italian specialty called a cannoli ("can-OH-lee"), which is a tube of fried pastry dough stuffed with sweet ricotta cheese, which adds to the confusion not merely because it also sounds the same but because it's also another form of cheese-filled dough-tube.

-One time at a party, I said something about "cannelloni beans" and the person I was talking to looked at me like I had seven heads.
-So I came up with this system to keep them straight: Cannelloni has an "O" in it, which is like the tube in the pasta.
+One time at a party, we said something about "cannelloni beans" and the person we were talking to looked confused.
+So we came up with this system to keep them straight: Cannelloni has an "O" in it, which is like the tube in the pasta.
 Cannellini rhymes with "beany."
 And cannoli has the word "no" in it, as in "no, this is not a type of pasta or a type of bean."
 Foolproof.